How to manage Active Directory password requirements

 Active Directory password policies are not always what they seem – often there are discrepancies on settings such as password length, password complexity, maximum password age, or long-forgotten Fine-Grained Password Policies configured in the domain.
-In this blog post we will review how to check password requirements in Active Directory, including where password policies are configured, and stored.
+In this guide, we’ll walk through the different ways to check and manage password complexity settings in Active Directory.
+Whether you’re troubleshooting login issues, auditing security settings, or looking to align with best practices, this article will help you gain clarity and control over your AD password policy landscape.

 To ensure password polices are correctly implemented, the sysadmin must first understand the available password policy settings.
 In Active Directory, there are six available policies.